mehdirmti/Characteristic_Time_Method/README.md

 ![plot](./SampleFigures/flowchart.jpg)
 Figure 3.
 A flowchart illustrating the characteristic time method coupled with the iterative procedure (CTM-I) to find the characteristic time $`t_{char}`$ and to predict $S$ and $K_s$.
 The recommended value for both $ε$ and $d$ is 0.001.

-The current repository provides algorithms scripted in `Python` and `Matlab` which can be downloaded and used.
+The current repository provides algorithms scripted in `Python` and `Matlab` for easier application of the `CTM method`.

 ## Repository Structure